NeuraiProject/Neurai/doc/depinreceivemsg.md

 every request is still individually signed, every nonce is still single-use, and nothing a proxy sees lets it act on the holder's behalf.

-On a node that holds the address's key, `depinsignchallenge "address" "token" "challenge" ("type")` produces the signature and `depindecrypt "address" "encrypted"` opens an encrypted reply; both are local wallet RPCs for `neurai-cli` scripting and are never whitelisted by proxies.
+On a node that holds the address's key, `depinsignrequest "address" "token" ("type")` signs a request (returns `timestamp`, `signature`, `preimage`), `depinsignchallenge "address" "token" "challenge" ("type")` signs a nonce and `depindecrypt "address" "encrypted"` opens an encrypted reply; all three are local wallet RPCs for `neurai-cli` scripting and are never whitelisted by proxies.

 ## `depinreceivemsg`